caam37830/project-group-8/doc/checkpoint/checkpoint.md

 # Structure of SIR python package

+The `sir` package contains two submodules: one, `agent`, contains class definitions for `Agent` and `SIRModel` (to be renamed to `DiscreteAgentModel` after this checkpoint), which are necessary to carry out the discrete agent simulations.
+Other, `ode`, contains the class definition for `OdeSir`, which is necessary to carry out the ODE version of the problem.

 # Preliminary investigations

 We investigate a variety of different simulations and will discuss a few of the most interesting visualizations in this section.
 Generally, it is important to understand the factors that drive a virus to spread and then use that information to best understand how to stop it.
 The first factor we will investigate is "b", the infections per day per agent, and try to understand what exactly this does to the timeline of a virus.
 To analyze this effect we assume moderate parameters and vary the value of b.
 We plot the number of susceptible individuals against the number of infected people over the course of the simulation in all of the phase diagrams in this report (note that we use a proportion for the continuos case and the raw number for the discrete agent case):